MP for Harpenden and Berkhamsted

 Liberal Democrat Spokesperson (Science, Innovation & Technology)

-Victoria Collins is the Liberal Democrat MP for Harpenden and Berkhamsted, first elected on 4 July 2024.
-She serves as the Liberal Democrat Spokesperson for Science, Innovation & Technology (since September 2024) and previously sat on the Data (Use and Access) Bill committee in early 2025.
+Victoria Collins is the Liberal Democrat MP for Harpenden and Berkhamsted, elected on 4 July 2024.
+She serves as the Liberal Democrat Spokesperson for Science, Innovation & Technology and has previously sat on the committee considering the Data (Use and Access) Bill in early 2025.

-Declares eight financial interests, including donations and other support for activities as an MP, gifts and hospitality from UK sources, land and property, miscellaneous interests, and shareholdings.
+She has nine declared financial interests, including donations and other support for her MP activities, gifts and hospitality from UK sources, land and property, shareholdings, miscellaneous interests, and overseas visits.

 Generated 21 February 2026